Storage¶

 In a default setup each primary or project group with a Blue storage

-quota will have a /blue/GROUP
+quota will have a /blue/groupname

 top level directory, which contains